Classic Cols of the Southern Alps

 Day 5: Auron to Col de Turini

-Despite this being the most challenging cycling day of the holiday, we start with a nice 37km long descent into the gorge of the river Tinée.
+Today is the most challenging day of the holiday, but despite this, we start with a nice 37km descent into the gorge of the river Tinée.
 From here you’ll climb abruptly up the valley side to the Col Saint Martin (1502m).

-A sweeping descent lines us up for the main event and one of the highlights of your week – the Col de Turini (1605m).
-Etched out of the mountainside, this road was made famous by the Monte Carlo Rally, which enjoys its endless, well-graded hairpin bends.
-Naturally, it’s also great (but somewhat more challenging!) on 2 wheels and is a favourite of Chris Froome, who trains a lot in this area.
-Our hotel is on the top of the climb, so the only way is up; hopefully the thought of a cool beer on the hotel terrace might help motivate you for the final push.
+A sweeping descent lines us up for the main event and one of the highlights of this week – climbing the Col de Turini (1605m).
+Etched into the mountainside, this road was made famous by the Monte Carlo Rally, which enjoys its endless, well-graded hairpin bends.
+Naturally, it’s also great on two wheels and is a favourite of many of the pros, who frequently train in this area.
+Our hotel is on the top of the climb – the thought of a cool beer on the hotel terrace might help motivate you for the final push!

-Today’s optional extra is early in the day and takes the form of the brutal but stunning Col de la Lombarde (2347m).
+Today’s optional extra is early in the day and takes the form of the brutal but no less stunning Col de la Lombarde (2347m).

 Classic route: 90km with 2050m ascent [ride profile]